 The DfE published Careers Strategy; making the most of everyone’s skills and talents (Dec, 2017) that supports schools and colleges to be fairer, improve social mobility and offer opportunity to everyone.
 The strategy is underpinned with recent guidance by the DfE called Careers guidance and access for education and training providers (July, 2021), and the Ofsted Education Inspection Framework (May, 2019 and updated July, 2022).

 Your Careers Strategy

-Ofsted’s Education Inspection Framework has been updated to reflect the fact that inspectors consider careers provision as part of the ‘personal development’ judgement.
+Ofsted’s Education Inspection Framework has been updated to reflect the fact that inspectors consider careers provision as part of the ‘personal development’ judgement, though it is referenced in all four judgement areas.
 Within these statutory requirements and expectations, it is outlined that every school and college should have an Enterprise Adviser and a Careers-Link Governor.

 Supported and trained by the Careers Hub and Careers & Enterprise Company, your Enterprise Adviser is an industry volunteer and advocate for the school who works closely with your Careers Leader to:

 Your Careers-Link Governor is member of the governing board who takes a strategic interest in careers education and guidance and encourages employer engagement, becoming the boards specialist in this area.
 This is explained on page 13 of DfE’s Careers Guidance & Access for Training Providers (2021).

 A Careers-Link Governor should set up regular meetings with the Careers Leader so that they can monitor careers provision and act as a link between governors and staff, regularly reporting to the board on matters such as: